Live AI Engine Active

 CA firm, KoramangalaForty clients, half SaaS startups, half D2C brands; each needs different GST workflows.

 Multi-client dashboard with per-client GST configuration.
-SaaS clients get LUT + export-of-services flow; D2C clients get TCS + GSTR-8 reconciliation.
-One platform, two distinct workflows handled correctly.
+SaaS clients get zero-rated export invoicing that routes correctly to GSTR-1; D2C clients get standard GST invoicing, inventory, and bank reconciliation.
+One platform, distinct workflows handled correctly.

 Frequently asked questions